Dominion Airlines ran a weekday passenger and airmail service

 light greenish blue.

-Later covers had Bolt's signature together with a cachet giving the direction.
-The following cover was flown from Hastings to Gisborne on 29 January.
+In later covers, the cut down label was replaced by a cachet giving the direction.
+This cover was flown from Hastings to Gisborne on 29 January.
+The covers were still signed by George Bolt.

-initials AR or with the signature A Rosenberg.
+The cachets were signed with the initials AR or with the signature A Rosenberg.
+This was done at the Aard Company's offices in Hastings.

 The intention was only to suspend the service while the Desoutter monoplane was overhauled.